 Short description: A startup with the goal of becoming a leading middleware provider for post-clinical patient care across the USA approached ITRex to craft a solution that would improve post-ambulatory rehabilitation.

-The solution is centered around receiving a patient’s electronic medical records from their care provider, conducting a comprehensive analysis, crafting an optimal post-discharge care plan, as well as coordinating appointments with relevant specialists.
+The solution is centered around receiving a patient’s electronic medical records from their care provider, conducting a comprehensive analysis, crafting an optimal post-discharge care plan, and coordinating appointments with relevant specialists.

 The MVP version is designed for simplicity and does not yet include a back office.
 Consequently, such features as statistical analysis and settings are planned for further releases.